garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Web Content Accessibility Guidelines (WCAG).md

 2. If text $\ge$ 18pt or $\ge$ **14pt(bold)**, then 3:1 contrast
 1pt = 0.75px
 ## Functional Colour
-- Functional Colour use is where colours transmit important information
+- Functional Colour use is where colours transmit important information (traffic light colours)
+- Functional Colour should be used additionally to other representations of the information
+#compsci345example In markers on these slides we use cross & ticks where the colours are only repeating the information already given by the